1063086/reproducible-research_homework/README.md

     - The colour gradient in the plots represents the progression of time (steps) along the paths.
    - Investigate the term **random seeds**.
 What is a random seed and how does it work?
 (5 points)

 A: Random seeds are used to ensure that results are reproducible.
-Using this parameter makes sure that anyone who re-runs your code will get the exact same outputs - since setting a random seed allows you to produce the same sequence of random numbers each time you run the program.
+Using them makes sure that anyone who re-runs the code will get the exact same outputs - since setting a particular random seed allows you to produce the same sequence of random numbers each time you run the program.
-It works since computers can't generate truly random numbers, they will use algorithms called pseudo-random number generators (PRNGs).
+They work since computers can't generate truly random numbers, instead the use  of algorithms called pseudo-random number generators (PRNGs) are employed.
 These algorithms create sequences of numbers that seem random but are entirely determined by an initial value, known as the seed.
-When you set a random seed, your specifiying a start point in the PRNG.
+When you set a random seed, you're specifiying a start point in the PRNG.
 If you use the same seed, you'll always get the same sequence of pseudo-random numbers.
-This is important for making sure others can reproduce your work in scientific experiments or simulations, which is crucial for scientific applications.
-By setting a random seed, you make sure that the random parts of your work stay the same each time you run it.
-This is especially important when doing experiments, testing ideas, or analyzing data.
-Others can check and build on your work by using the same seed.
+This is important for making sure others can reproduce work in scientific experiments or simulations, which is crucial for scientific applications.
+By setting a random seed, this ensures that the random parts of the code will stay the same each time you run it.
+This is especially important when doing experiments, testing ideas, or analyzing data and means that others both check and continuing working on a project by using the same seed.

    - Edit the script to make a reproducible simulation of Brownian motion.
 Commit the file and push it to your forked `reproducible-research_homework` repo.
 (10 points)
    - Go to your commit history and click on the latest commit.
 Show the edit you made to the code in the comparison view (add this image to the **README.md** of the fork).
 (5 points)